Log4s/log4s/README.md

 in the 2.10 compiler is not required: You can just add it like any other dependency.

-Scala 2.10 support will be maintained at least until at least June 2017.
+Scala 2.10 support is beyond its support window: it may be removed in any minor release if there's a reason.
+(It will not be removed in a patch release.)

 ## Examples ##